AIM Palliative Home Health: The Non-Hospice Palliative Alternative

 AIM Palliative Care Providers

-All members of the AIM Team are trained to provide palliative care and they have a unique understanding of the needs of those facing a terminal illness.
+All members of the AIM Team are trained to provide palliative care and they have a unique understanding of the needs of those facing a life-limiting illness.

 Team members include: